 1 – Levels of Scale: This is kept consistent.
 The game uses the same types of screens and scale structure as its predecessor.

-2 – Strong Centers: Like its predecessor, TTYD has two strong centers: Rogueport AND The Thousand-Year Door.
+2 – Strong Centers: Similar to its predecessor, TTYD has two strong centers: Rogueport AND The Thousand-Year Door.
 The question of where Peach is remains a mystery for the majority of the narrative, as does the question of what is behind the Door.
 Rogueport is your hub that your return to in between chapters, but the Door, bounded by the drawings of the Crystal Stars and set up initially by its lore, becomes the more important Center over time, as does its central mystery of what is behind it.

 So, like PM64, you have your Game Strong Center and your Thematic Strong Center.
 In PM64, the theme was represented by the absence of Peach’s Castle.
 In TTYD, the theme is represented by the Thousand-Year Door itself.